rinderknecht/Music/README.md

 # Convention for fingerings

 A circled finger number implies shifting.
-An "x" follwed by a finger number means an extension.
+An "x" followed by a finger number means an extension.
 If the number is neither 1 nor 4, the extension is maintained while the finger is applied on the string.
 A simple finger number implies no shifting.
 Trills are special.
 In the